rswilkens/aclpub2-Tutorial/README.md

-# How to generate proceedings for ACL Conferences and Workshops in aclpub2 format
+# How to generate proceedings for \*CL Conferences and Workshops in aclpub2 format

-This guide has been created to provide ACL Conferences and Workshops organisers with the instructions to follow to generate proceedings in aclpub2 format.
+This guide has been created to provide \*CL Conferences (ACL, NAACL, EMNLP, ... ) and Workshops organisers with the instructions to follow to generate proceedings in aclpub2 format.

 The provided Python tool to generate the proceedings takes as input a set of files containing all information on the event (in the `.yml` format) and generates a `.tex` file containing the conference details, sponsors, prefaces, organizing and program committees, as well as the concatenation of all the watermarked accepted papers and the author index.
 Such `.tex` file is then compiled to generate the `pdf` file of the proceedings (to be sent to ACL Anthology).